swift-server/guides/docs/aws.md

 ![Choose AMI](../images/aws/launch-1.png)

 Choose an instance type.
 Larger instances types will have more memory and CPU, but will be more expensive.
-To experiment is it frugal to choose a smaller instance type.
+A smaller instance type will be sufficient to experiment.
 In this case I have a `t2.micro` instance type selected.

 ![Choose Instance type](../images/aws/launch-2.png)